Semi-classical spacetime thermodynamics: Semi-classical Einstein gravity?

 Aside from the Noether charge contribution, the augmented Wald entropy includes a term accounting for the non-minimally coupled kinetic term of the scalar field, $R\nabla_{\lambda}\phi\nabla^{\lambda}\phi$.
 The total augmented entropy then reads

 where the tensor $M^{\lambda\mu}$ equals

-Presumably, as in the case of the Brans-Dicke and JT theories, this expression can also be recovered from the dynamical entropy prescription~\eqref{SW dyn}.
+Presumably, as in the case of JT theory, this expression can also be recovered from dynamical Wald entropy prescription incorporating boundary conditions~\eqref{S_W bd}.
 However, the actual calculation of the dynamical entropy for action~\eqref{anomaly 4D action} is too involved and we leave it for a future work.

 The standard thermodynamic derivation then recovers the equations of motion

 where the term $b\nabla_{(\mu}\left[\nabla_{\nu)}\phi\left(R/\left(6\pi\right)+2\Box\phi\right)\right]$ comes from the Noether charge term not expressible in terms of $P^{\mu\nu\rho\sigma}$, the term $-bR\nabla_{\mu}\phi\nabla_{\nu}\phi/3$ appears through the tensor $M^{\lambda\mu}$, and the scalar function $\Psi$ is arbitrary.
 In the following, we list the contributions to the equations of motion from each of the terms in $P^{\mu\nu\rho\sigma}$: